robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Finally, we got at the third **BIG** dilemma, how to grant to the society: 1. transparency, 2. authorship, 3. earning opportunities.
 From this perspective, the ethics for the AIs, has nothing to do with their algorithms or parametric knonledge rather than a posture in reliably sharing few valuable and trustworthy information.
 In fact, from "transparency" also an "authorship" fair policy is easier to implement, thus "opportunities" democratisation.

 In finance and economics, the wealth distribution has its own index: the Gini index evaluate the wealth concentration.
 Too low and there is not enough big player to take risks over long-term business, like pharmaceutics or defence.
-Too high and too much talents are trapped in poverty plus we cannot sell high-valuable added-value products or services to people that is struggling to pay the bills.
-They might be forced to work for nuts, but delivering nuts (Soviet Communism, indeed!).
+Too high and too much talents are trapped in poverty plus we cannot sell high-valuable or added-value products or services to people that is struggling to pay their bills.
+They might be forced to work for nuts, but delivering nuts like in the Soviet Communism era, indeed!

 The AI revolution is going to change the rules of the game, for sure.
 However, we assisted to three revolutions by now: 1.
 Industrial, 2.
 Automation, 3.
 Telecommunication, 4.
 Digital, and now 5.
 Intelligence.
 Despite almost all the adults witness between two and four of them, it seems that we are struggling in reframing the same old gold principles on the new scenario.